gmikels/checkerbloommusic/content/search/_index.md

 ---
-title: "Search"
+title: "Search Result"
-# meta description
-description: "This is meta description"
-# save as draft
 draft: false
+description : "this is meta description"
 ---